-- On NUMA systems like Ranger, placement and binding of processes and their associated memory are important performance considerations. - Process Affinity and Memory Policy have a significant effect on pure MPI, pure OpenMP, and Hybrid codes. - Simple numactl commands and APIs allow users to control process and memory assignments. - Future prospects for hybrid programming: - 8-core and 16-core socket systems are on the way, so even more effort will be focused on process scheduling and data locality. - Expect to see more multi-threaded libraries; be alert for their potential interaction with your own multithreading strategy.
+- On NUMA systems like Ranger, placement and binding of processes and their associated memory are important performance considerations. - Process Affinity and Memory Policy have a significant effect on pure MPI, pure OpenMP, and Hybrid codes. - Simple numactl commands and APIs allow users to control affinity of processes and threads and memory assignments. - Future prospects for hybrid programming: - 8-core and 16-core socket systems are on the way, so even more effort will be focused on process scheduling and data locality. - Expect to see more multi-threaded libraries; be alert for their potential interaction with your own multithreading strategy.